Diabetes and chemotherapy

 There are 2 different types of diabetes.
 How you manage it depends on the type you have:

-- type 2 – you may be able to control it with either diet or with a combination of diet and tablets.
-There are some people with type 2 diabetes who also need to have insulin injections
+• type 2 – you may control it with either diet or with a combination of diet and tablets.
+Some people with type 2 diabetes also need to have insulin injections.

 Type 1 diabetes

-If you are dependent on insulin, your doctor may suggest that you have the first course of chemotherapy in hospital so that the nurses can keep an eye on you.
+If you need insulin, you might have the first course of chemotherapy in hospital.
+This means that the nurses can keep an eye on you.
 Then, if you need sugar quickly, you can have it through a drip rather than by mouth.

 Type 2 diabetes

-If you control your diabetes with diet or tablets it should be possible to manage it during chemotherapy without too many problems.
-Discuss the options with your doctor first, but it might be suggested that you don’t take your diabetes tablets on chemotherapy days, for example.
+If you control your diabetes with diet or tablets it should be possible to manage it during chemotherapy without many problems.
+Discuss it with your doctor, they might want to make some changes to your diabetes medicine.
+For example, they might suggest that you don’t take your diabetes tablets on chemotherapy days.

 Side effects of chemotherapy and diabetes